-This is typically because too much glue was used.
-Super glue is a rigid medium and not normally suited to flexible materials like upholstery, except in tiny amounts.
-Whether or not any flaps glued down nicely or had to be trimmed away (and left a bigger void), the key in application is to remove the vast majority of glue while wet and sand the rest.
+If your repairs look pocked-marked after using this method, it’s probably because too much glue was used.
+Super glue is a rigid adhesive and not normally suited to flexible materials like upholstery, except in tiny amounts.
+Regardless of whether any flaps glued down nicely or had to be trimmed away (and left a bigger void), the key in application is to remove the vast majority of glue while still wet and sand the rest.

 To correct heavy-handed glue spots: